ibm-cloud-docs/Backup/configure-bmr-backup-windows.md

    {: important}

 11. Click **Apply now** to confirm the backup set.
-12. You can leave the Advanced Backup Options with their default settings.
+12. You can keep the Advanced Backup Options with their default settings.
 If you want detailed log files for the backup job, you can enable them by expanding the *Log Detail Level* menu and selecting **File**.
 13. Click **Create Job**.
 14. {{site.data.keyword.backup_notm}} offers three job retention schemes: Daily, Weekly, Monthly.
 In the new window, select the appropriate retention period and click **Save**.